burodepeper/language-ass/README.md

-# Awesome Scope Specs
+# Agile Scope Syntax (ASS)

-Adds syntax highlighting to `.ass` files.
+Adds syntax highlighting for `.ass` files.
+ASS allows you to describe and parse any type of syntax in a convenient nested structure.